Eric-Lpcr/AdventOfCode2022/day16/README.md

 After correction: 9967 paths give 49,7e6 combinations, shortened to **30379** explored in 2,2 seconds

+6. Minimum travel time may be greater than 1...

+I computed the minimum travel time from all the distances got with Floyd-Warshall and changed the comparison for elapsed time.

+After correction: 8515 paths give 36,2e6 combinations, shortened to **20059** explored in 1,5 seconds

 # Reusable

 Learnings on graphs, some links: